Documentation

 Advanced features unlock as you scale:

-• Practice plan and above: Google Calendar sync, compliance exports, and audit logs
+• Solo and above: Multiple services, appointment fees, Google Calendar sync, and Stripe payment collection

 • Enterprise: Custom integrations, dedicated support, and SLA guarantees